WANGWC1996/2024ICDE-Reverse-Regret-Query/Code/Readme.txt

 Readme (Reverse Regret Query)
 ===================================
-This package contains three directories
+1. This package contains two directories.
-1. Directory "Exp1", which contains the source codes of the following algorithms.
+   (1).
+Directory "Exp", which contains the source codes of the following algorithms.
 	  a.
 Sweeping
 	  b.
 E-PT
 	  c.
 A-PC
 	  d.
 LP-CTA
-2. Directory "Exp2", which contains the source code of algorithm PBA+.
+   (2).
+Directory "UserStudy", which contains the source code for the user study.

-3. Directory "UserStudy", which contains the source code for the user study.
+2. The source code of algorithm PBA+ can be found in the following link. https://github.com/cupermanrose/tau-LevelIndex/